 - Understand and comprehend written English in order to properly determine patient needs.

-- Possess mature, emotional behaviors to ensure safety while caring for patients.
+- Demonstrate effective emotional behaviors to ensure safety while caring for patients and working with others.

-- Remain mentally and physically alert while performing clinical duties and be able to concentrate for long periods of time (cannot be under the influence of drugs/alcohol).
+- Remain mentally and physically alert while performing clinical duties and be able to concentrate for long periods of time (cannot be altered by illegal drugs/alcohol; excessive medication, sleep deprivation, etc.)

 - Possess sufficient auditory perception to be aware of warning techniques such as low-sounding equipment buzzers, fire alarms, overhead pages, patient monitoring devices, phones ringing, etc.